-Other provision includes, provision for UI Charges receivable from Chattisgarh State Electricity Board, provision for Receivable arising from Sale of Energy to SAIL and provision for surcharge receivable on Sale of Energy from DNH.
+Other provision includes, provision for UI Charges receivable from Chattisgarh State Electricity Board, provision for Receivable arising from Sale of Energy to SAIL.
+Provision for surcharge receivable on Sale of Energy from DNH has been reversed as the amount has been received based on mutual agreement for out of court settlement between NSPCL and DNHPDCL.